-American Express argues that its rule ensures that Amex cardholders are not discriminated against when trying to pay for their purchases.
-The company further explains that the fees a business pays are used in part to fund consumer rewards programs, which appeal to cardholders.
+American Express argues that its rule ensures that businesses don’t discriminate against Amex cardholders.
+The company further explains that it uses the fees businesses pay to fund consumer rewards programs.

 In late summer 2017, the Department of Justice asked the Supreme Court not to take the Amex case, arguing that it needed to be addressed more fully in lower level courts.
 Despite that, the Supreme Court agreed to hear the case and will determine whether the American Express anti-steering provision violates federal antitrust rules.